 Rice Paper is a Vietnamese restaurant that specializes in spring rolls and pho.
-They have more than 20 different varieties of spring rolls and their pho broth, which simmers for 18-20 hours, is made to order.
+They have more than 20 different varieties of spring rolls and their pho broth, which simmers for 18 to 20 hours, is made to order.

-Fans flocked to the restaurant’s Phoenix location on 7th Street for years; Rice Paper now also has a Scottsdale location near Scottsdale and Shea.
+Fans flocked to the restaurant’s Phoenix location on 7th Street for years; Rice Paper now also has a Scottsdale location near Scottsdale and Shea as well.

-Lauren Kellohen, a bartender at Rice Paper on Shea, is glad to see the restaurant growing.
+Lauren Kellohen, a bartender at Rice Paper, is glad to see the restaurant growing.
 She describes the restaurant as Vietnamese with a modern twist.

-“Rice Paper is very heavily focused on casual ambience, very calming, very relaxing,” she said.
+“Rice Paper is very heavily focused on a casual ambience, very calming, very relaxing,” Kellohen said.
 “We have about 20 different variations of spring rolls.”

 Some house specialties include the Shaking Beef, Crispy Rice, Lemongrass Chicken and Pho.
 “Pho is the most popular Vietnamese dish out there,” Kellohen said.

-Neilson ordered the edamame and a variety of spring rolls, but the two that he loves specifically are the firecracker shrimp and the pacific trio.
-“They both are warm and crispy,” he said, “there are three different dipping sauces, they are all amazing.”
+Neilson orders the edamame and a variety of spring rolls, but the two that he loves specifically are the firecracker shrimp and the pacific trio.
+“They both are warm and crispy,” Neilson said.
+“There are three different dipping sauces.
+They are all amazing.”

-Guest Carla Taghvaei tried the veggie pho with no tofu.
-Carla summed up her review, “It was just clean and fresh.”
+Guest Carla Taghvaei orders the veggie pho with no tofu.
+Taghvaei summed up her review in a few short words: “It was just clean and fresh.”